padmavc-zz/LogicAppsEipRepo/logic-apps-as2-encode.md

 ### Prerequisites

 * An Azure account; you can create a [free account](https://azure.microsoft.com/free)
 * An integration account is required to use Encode AS2 message connector.
-See details on how to create an [integration account](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-accounts/), add [partners](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-partners/) and [AS2 agreement](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-as2/) to it.
+See details on how to create an [integration account](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-accounts/), add [partners](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-partners/) and an [AS2 agreement](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-as2/) to it.

 ### Connect to Encode AS2 Message using the following steps:

 1. Create a Logic App.
-[Create a logic app](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-create-a-logic-app/) provides an example
+[Create a Logic App](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-create-a-logic-app/) provides an example

 2. This connector does not have any triggers.
-Use other triggers to start the logic app, such as a Request trigger.
+Use other triggers to start the Logic App, such as a Request trigger.
 In the Logic App designer, add a trigger and add an action.
 Select Show Microsoft managed APIs in the drop down list and then enter “AS2” in the search box.
 Select AS2 – Encode AS2 Message

 	![](./media/app-service-logic-enterprise-integration-AS2connector/as2decodeimage1.png)